 - Zuckert, Scoutt & Rasenberger, L.L.P. – Washington, D.C.

-RTC's has participated in numerous landmark rail-trail cases, including the 1990 case, Preseault v.
+RTC's legal program has participated in numerous landmark rail-trail cases, including the 1990 case, Preseault v.
 ICC—wherein the constitutionality of the federal Railbanking Law was affirmed by the U.S. Supreme Court—and more recently, Marvin M. Brandt Revocable Trust et al. v.
 United States, which has called into question whether the federal government retains an interest in railroad rights-of-way created by the federal General Railroad Right-of-Way Act of 1875—after cessation of railroad activity on the corridor.

 RTC General Counsel Andrea Ferster

 Andrea Ferster has served as RTC's general counsel since 1992.
 Ferster is one of the nation's foremost authorities on legal issues relating to rail-trails.
 She received her B.A. from Sarah Lawrence College in 1979 and her J.D. from The George Washington University National Law Center in 1984.

 Contact us if you would like to learn more about our Legal Program or if you wish to be a part of RTC’s pro bono legal work.